dapperlabs/studio-platform-smart-contracts/README.md

 ## Entities

 ### Series
-Series encompass periods of time and will be named using strings like: `Summer 2021` or `Series 3`.
+Series encompass periods of time and will be named using strings like: `18/19 season` or `21/22 season`.
 More that one series can be open at any given time, and in order for an Edition to be created, it must have a SeriesID.

 **On Chain Fields**